Ecommerce Profit Margins: Benchmarks and How to Improve

 Three negotiation levers:

-• Alternative suppliers — having a second supplier quote forces competitive pricing
+• Alternative suppliers.
+A second supplier quote forces competitive pricing

 5. Optimize shipping and fulfillment